What is the Self-Employment Tax?

 - Through cash with some additional fee

-- Through check with your details such as name, tax identification number & the year for which tax is being paid.
+- Through check with details such as name, tax identification number & the year for which tax is being paid.

 Benefits